KobayashiComputing/DailyDues/dev_plan.md

 Initial development will be in Python 3.xx, using a virtual environment.

+#### Port to C/C++

+Once I have a solid minimum viable product (MVP), I will probably attempt a port to C/C++.
+This will be both an exercise to rebuild my C language skills and a comparison of the different development approaches.

 ### SQLite (Database)

 This will be the starting database at least, and my serve for future versions as well.

+### Graphical User Interface

+I'll use a free, (most likely) open-source GUI toolkit.
+Theoretically, one that supports multiple languages and is available on both Windows and Linux would be preferable.

-### FreeSimpleGUI
+#### FreeSimpleGUI

-The user interface will likely be created using [FreeSimpleGUI](https://github.com/spyoungtech/FreeSimpleGui), which is a continuation of the now defunct PySimpleGUI libaray.
+On option for the user interface is [FreeSimpleGUI](https://github.com/spyoungtech/FreeSimpleGui), which is a continuation of the now defunct PySimpleGUI libaray.
+Downside is that it only supports Python (I think).

 [Documentation](https://freesimplegui.readthedocs.io/en/latest/) for FreeSimpleGUI.

+#### (or maybe) GTK

+An option for the UI is [GTK](https://www.gtk.org/).
+This one is mature, with support for both Python and C/C++, and is available for both Windows and Linux.

+#### GUI Toolkit Integration

+Whichever GUI toolkit is ultimately used, it will need to be isolated so that the it can be updated separately from the main project.

 ### PyInstaller (for Windows (initially))